exercism/common-lisp/exercises/concept/larrys-winning-checker/.docs/hints.md

 ## 3. Winning condition

 - `aref` can be used to get value of a cell of an array.
-- `eq` can be used to determine if symbols are the same.
+- `eq` can be used to determine if two symbols are the same.
+- `and` can be used to combine two `eq` expressions to compare three items.

 ## 4. In a row